CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs

-\textbf{Candidate Selection via Top-$k$ CVS Ranking.} With the sensitive layers identified (Section~\ref{sensrtive_layer}) and CVS scores computed within each selected layer and chosen token (Section~\ref{CVI}), the attacker next reduces the search space to a compact set of high-impact KV channels.
-For every chosen layer~$\ell$, we select the top-$k$ head--channel coordinates with the largest CVS scores in terms of value-vector of each chosen layer $\ell$:
+With the CVS scores computed within each selected layer and chosen token (Section~\ref{prefix_suffix}), the attacker next reduces the search space to a compact set of high-impact KV channels.
+For every chosen layer~$\ell$, we select the top-$p$ head--channel coordinates with the largest $\mathcal{C}$ scores in terms of value-vector of each chosen layer $\ell$:

-where each element $(h,j) \in \mathcal{C}_{\ell,\mathcal{T}}^{\text{top-}k}$ corresponds to a head--channel coordinate within the sensitive layer~$\ell$ in $\mathcal{T}$.
+where each element $(h,j) \in \mathbb{C}_{\ell,\mathcal{T}}^{\text{top-}p}$ corresponds to a head-channel coordinate within the layer~$\ell$ for $\mathcal{T}$.
 These coordinates represent the most influential KV components for the chosen token position and serve as the candidates for evaluating single-bit perturbations.
-This reduces the search space from thousands of coordinates to only $k$ high-value candidates per chosen layer.
+This reduces the search space from thousands of coordinates to only $p$ high-value candidates per chosen layer, enabling efficient offline attack construction within minutes.